Categories:Scraping Tools,Proxy

 • For unlimited bandwidth on budget: IPRoyal's flat per-IP pricing with unlimited datacenter bandwidth at $7/GB residential (slightly cheaper than Oxylabs) eliminates overage concerns for high-volume operations.

-• For highest web scraping API success rate: Bright Data delivers 98.44% success at 10.6s (significantly faster than Oxylabs API) and $1.50 per 1K (much cheaper), plus 120+ no-code scrapers with automatic parameter selection.
+• For highest web scraping API success rate: Bright Data led our latest benchmark on reliability and is meaningfully faster and cheaper than Oxylabs' API, plus 120+ no-code scrapers with automatic parameter selection.

-• For fastest web scraping API: Scrape.do delivers 98.19% success at 4.7s (nearly 4x faster than Oxylabs API) and $0.80 per 1K (dramatically cheaper), making it the superior choice for speed-focused scraping operations.
+• For fastest web scraping API: Scrape.do is roughly twice as fast as Oxylabs' API and a fraction of the cost per 1K, making it the superior choice for speed-focused scraping operations.

-Scrape.do combines near-perfect success rates (98.19%), the fastest response times tested (4.7s), and the most affordable per-request cost ($0.80), all with transparent opt-in pricing and a generous free tier to test before committing.
+Scrape.do combines near-perfect success rates, the fastest response times tested, and the most affordable per-request cost, all with transparent opt-in pricing and a generous free tier to test before committing.

 Start scraping today with 1000 free credits.